-- 1. The three-year IDS major is designed to serve students with an interest in international issues, who are not planning to seek work or do further study in the field of IDS.
+- The three-year IDS major is designed to serve students with an interest in international issues, who are not planning to seek work or do further study in the field of IDS.
 The four-year IDS major is designed to serve students who plan to work in the field of development, whether overseas or in North America.
-The IDS Honours major is designed to prepare students for graduate studies in IDS or in a related field. - Since 2005-2006 requirements for the three-year IDS major have undergone little change while requirements for the four-year major have undergone a significant change.
+The IDS Honours major is designed to prepare students for graduate studies in IDS or in a related field. - 2.
+The IDS Minor complements a student's major area of study with a focus on initiatives that address poverty and marginalization at the local, national or global level.
+Students have the option of consulting with the Menno Simons College Academic Advisor for assistance in planning a Minor. - 3.
+Since 2005-2006 requirements for the three-year IDS major have undergone little change while requirements for the four-year major have undergone a significant change.
 Students who have registered at The University of Winnipeg prior to May 1, 2006 may choose to follow the old IDS degree requirements or to adopt the new ones.
-Students who register after May 1, 2006 must follow the new requirements detailed below. - 3.
+Students who register after May 1, 2006 must follow the new requirements detailed below. - 4.
 Please note that some IDS Area Courses have course prerequisites.
 IDS students are expected to complete these prerequisites or make alternative arrangements with the particular department or program.